Skip to main content

 Crystallization of asymmetric colloids #

-We study the crystallization process of square-shaped Brownian particles.
+We study the crystallization process of rounded square-shaped Brownian particles.
 These particles interact via hard-sphere interaction and crystallizes with various symmetries under osmotic compression.
 Both translational and orientational fluctuations need to be taken into account to understand the crystallization dynamics.

 colloids